 Also, if a debt collector sends you a private message via social media, like through Facebook or LinkedIn, asking to be added as one of your contacts, the collector is supposed to disclose their identity as a debt collector.
 (12 C.F.R. § 1006.18(d), see official interpretation).

 For example, if you tell a debt collector to "stop calling," this statement means you've requested that the debt collector not use telephone calls to communicate with you.
-So, the debt collector is prohibited from communicating or attempting to communicate with you through telephone calls.
+So, the debt collector is prohibited from communicating or attempting to communicate with you through phone calls.
+However, the collector might still contact you by some other method, like text or email.

 Or you may request that a debt collector not use a specific address or telephone number.
 (12 C.F.R. § 1006.14(h), see official interpretation).